tachiyomiorg/website/src/forks/TachiyomiEH.md

 **TachiyomiEH** is maintained by **[NerdNumber9](https://github.com/NerdNumber9)**.

 This fork adds features that enhances the hentai experience with integrations to popular sevices such as **E-Hentai**, **nHentai** and more.

+At the moment, it is **deprecated** as the developer does not have time to maintain it.
+Use [TachiyomiAZ](/forks/TachiyomiAZ) instead.

 <img :src="$withBase('/assets/media/fork-EH-banner.png')"/>